aws-samples/generative-ai-cdk-constructs-samples/samples/sagemaker_huggingface_model_svd/README.md

 This sample provides a CLI Python tool to test the deployed endpoint and generate a video from a source image.
 To run the tool, please follow the guidance in the [model testing](./model_testing/README.md) folder.

+You can expose more parameters through the model_preparation steps for the model.
+A sample using additional parameters is available [here](https://github.com/garystafford/svdxt-sagemaker-huggingface/tree/main).
+The complete list of parameters is available [here](https://github.com/huggingface/diffusers/blob/ae05050db9d37d5af48a6cd0d6510a5ffb1c1cd4/src/diffusers/pipelines/stable_video_diffusion/pipeline_stable_video_diffusion.py#L339C5-L359C7).

 ## Clean up

 Do not forget to delete the stack to avoid unexpected charges.